CDS-AU-DK/cds-visual/syllabus.md

     * independently reflect critically on the integration of hermeneutical-conceptual and quantitative-methodological choices for an analysis
     * apply acquired methods and procedures to topics from the student’s core field.

-## Course Assessment ##
-This course is graded.
-In order to proceed to the final exam (take-home project) at the first instance, you need to participate by submitting and peer-reviewing at least 5 out of 8 assignments to Blackboard.

 ### Participation ###
 Answers to weekly questions or tasks will be required before the next session.
 You are welcome to either upload your code or link to a Github repo.
 You will be expected to peer review 2 submissions from your classmates.